oussemamahjoubi/github-portfolio/Readme.md

 - **AI Integration**: Developed conversational chatbots with Retrieval-Augmented Generation (RAG) and Qwen.
 - **Full-Stack Proficiency**: Projects in Angular, FastAPI, Spring Boot, and microservices architectures.

-The template is based on [MyResume by BootstrapMade](https://bootstrapmade.com/free-html-bootstrap-template-my-resume/), customized for my content.

 ## ✨ Features